[FAQ] The 2,000 Subscribers Limit

 MailPoet is totally free up to 2,000 subscribers to send using your own host (default), a third party email service or MailPoet's free sending plan.
 If you go over the 2,000 limit, you'll need our Premium plugin.

 We've kept most of MailPoet free and the huge majority of free users is a testament to this great value we have always wanted to offer.

-Only confirmed subscribers (the Subscribed filter in MailPoet), will be counted.
+Only users with the status of Subscribed and Unconfirmed (filters in MailPoet) will be counted.
 This means WordPress users are counted as well.

 For example: if you have 2,000 confirmed MailPoet subscribers and 2 confirmed WordPress users, your total subscriber count will be 2002.

 3. What happens if I go over the 2,000 subscriber limit?

 If you go over this limit, you'll receive an email notifying that you had exceeded your subscribers limit.
 If you don't take any action, sending will be disabled and you'll be shown a page to upgrade.

 Visitors to your site can still sign up for your newsletters.
 You can also continue to delete and import additional subscribers.

 4. Is there a limit to the number of newsletters that I can send?